 Wet Blast cabinets designed by Wet Technologies are a perfect match for Additive Manufacturing, particularly for parts being made on demand—even in the field.
-Surface smoothing, preparation for inspection and protective coatings are the main applications.
+Applications include surface smoothing, preparation for inspection and protective coatings.
 Because they’re compact, closed-loop, dust-free systems, they can be used virtually anywhere.

 In the March 2019 issue of Army AL&T magazine, Steve Stark writes, “In theory, instead of traveling to an operational environment with tons of gear, units could go with just enough equipment to get established, then set up machines that could additively produce on the spot the equipment or structures they need from local resources.
 That–manufacturing at the point of need–is a major feature of additive.”